 Salmonella illnesses were broadly attributed across multiple food categories.
-More than 75% of Salmonella illnesses were attributed to seven food categories: Seeded Vegetables (such as tomatoes), Chicken, Other Produce (such as nuts), Eggs, Pork, Fruits, and Beef.
+More than 75% of Salmonella illnesses were attributed to seven food categories: Seeded Vegetables (such as tomatoes), Chicken, Pork, Eggs, Fruits, Other Produce (such as nuts), and Beef.

 E. coli O157 illnesses were most often linked to Vegetable Row Crops (such as leafy greens) and Beef.
-Nearly 80% of illnesses were linked to these two categories.
+More than 75% of illnesses were linked to these two categories.